 - Event listing and promotion on the Sports Commission and Tourism websites

-The Washington County Tourism Co Op Marketing/Sponsorship program was created to help secure and support activities that will infuse economic impact, and enrich the quality of life for residents.
+The Greater Zion Convention & Tourism Co Op Marketing/Sponsorship program was created to help secure and support activities that will infuse economic impact, and enrich the quality of life for residents.

 The Washington County Tourism Tax Advisory Board makes recommendations on the expenditure of funds collected from the Transient Room Tax (“TRT”) (as described in Utah Code Section 59-12-301) and the Tourism, Recreation, Cultural, Convention, and Airport Facilities Tax (“TRCC”) (as described in Utah Code Section 59-12-603).